Skip to content

 $79

-Most DNA tests list between $79 and $119, but sales and entry-tier kits regularly push prices under $50.
-MyHeritage runs promos as low as $33.
+Most DNA tests list between $79 and $199, but sales and entry-tier kits regularly push prices under $50.
+MyHeritage runs promotions near $33 as a standalone kit (and lower if you accept a subscription-tied offer).
 AncestryDNA and FamilyTreeDNA both drop below $50 during major seasonal sales.
+And if you already own a raw-DNA file, Genomelink and GEDmatch let you upload it for free.

 The cheapest kit is not always the smartest buy.
-Below, we break down real prices, sale windows, and which budget options deliver useful results so you spend less without settling for less.
+Below, we break down verified 2026 prices, sale windows, what falls out of the box at the budget tier, and which budget options actually deliver.
+Prices checked against manufacturer sites on May 20, 2026.

 Key Takeaways